10 things to do at Easter

 Easter is a time of coming together and celebrating, and what better way is there to do that than enjoying your family and friends’ company surrounded by delicious treats.
 Of course, it is nice having some traditions that go unchanged.
 An Easter egg hunt is a classic activity for a reason.
 But sometimes, the repetitive aspect of traditions can leave them losing their sparkle and becoming a bit of a drag.
 We have gathered ten activities you can perform with your loved ones at Easter to keep the celebrations fresh.

 For inspiration on what to serve for your Easter spread, check out our Easter lunch recipes, vegetarian Easter ideas, top 15 Easter dinner recipes and healthy Easter snacks and treats.
+Now find out how to throw an Easter egg hunt and how to host an Easter afternoon tea for kids.

 Top 10 Easter activities